sound-mind-banner

 Calcium

 Calcium is calming!
-I am sure you have heard many talk about that glass of milk at bedtime to help you when you can't sleep.
-Well, it's true!
+I am sure you have heard many talk about that glass of milk at bedtime to help you when you cannot sleep.
+Well, it is true!
 Calcium has been shown to produce a sense of calm in many who are tense and it has tranquilizing effects.

 Foods highest in calcium are yogurt, milk, sardines, cheddar cheese, mozzarella, kale, broccoli, and spinach.
 They are all great sources of calcium.